Letter of Intent for Teaching Position

 2. Write the introduction.
 The letter should introduce the applicant and state their interest in working at the school.
 The introduction should be brief and to the point.

 4. Define teaching style and goals.
-The letter should also focus on the applicant’s teaching philosophy, objectives, and motivation, as well as how they align with the school’s approach to education.
-The applicant should emphasize their personal strengths and compatibility with the school.
+The letter should highlight the applicant’s teaching philosophy and objectives, as well as how these align with the school’s values.

 5. Close the letter.
-The closing paragraph should convey the applicant’s gratitude and enthusiasm.
-It should state that the applicant looks forward to hearing back from the school and hopes to secure an interview.
+The closing paragraph should convey the applicant’s gratitude and enthusiasm, stating that the applicant hopes to secure an interview.

 6. Send and follow up.
-The applicant should send the letter with the accompanying documents (e.g., CV, references, etc.).
-They may inquire about their application status with the school if they are not contacted within a reasonable period of time.
+The applicant should send the letter with the accompanying documents (e.g., CV, references, etc.), and follow up after a reasonable period of time.

 Sample